 C. psittaci can affect other organ systems and result in endocarditis, myocarditis, hepatitis, arthritis, keratoconjunctivitis, and encephalitis.
 Severe illness is rare in pregnant women, but can result in respiratory failure, thrombocytopenia, hepatitis, and foetal death.3

-Persons at risk include bird owners, pet shop employees, and persons whose occupation places them at risk for exposure (e.g. employees in poultry slaughtering and processing plants, veterinarians, veterinary technicians, laboratory workers, taxidermists, workers in avian quarantine stations, farmers, wildlife rehabilitators, and zoo workers).5 Lawn mowing without a grass catcher and gardening have also been associated with disease transmission.6 [Limited
+Persons at higher risk include bird owners, pet shop employees, and persons whose occupation places them at risk for exposure (e.g. employees in poultry slaughtering and processing plants, veterinarians, veterinary technicians, laboratory workers, taxidermists, workers in avian quarantine stations, farmers, wildlife rehabilitators, and zoo workers).12 Lawn mowing without a grass catcher and gardening have also been associated with disease transmission.6 [Limited

 Any age group can be affected, although children rarely present with clinically significant illness3.
-Immunocompromised people do not appear to be at increased risk of contracting the disease.5
+Immunocompromised people do not appear to be at increased risk of contracting the disease.12

 Between 2001 and 2014 there were 1687 notifications of psittacosis reported in Australia, with an average rate of 0.5 cases per 100,000 population.
 Rates peaked in 2003 and 2004 at 1.1 cases per 100,000 population for both years and were lowest in 2013 and 2014 at 0.1 cases per 100,000 population.13 Rates in NSW and Victoria are generally higher than other states.
 Males are more commonly affected than females, which may represent higher occupational exposure or testing bias.
 Notifications are highest in people aged 40 years or older.
 This may reflect more severe disease in older age groups rather than a difference in incidence.

-Psittacosis is endemic in some areas of Australia14, and outbreaks have been reported.
-12, 15-16 Cases may report only indirect contact with birds (i.e. seeing birds and their excreta in the local environment).12,16, 3
+Psittacosis is endemic in some areas of Australia8, and outbreaks have been reported.
+6,9,22 Cases may report only indirect contact with birds (i.e. seeing birds and their excreta in the local environment).3,6,22

 There is no vaccine available to protect against psittacosis.
 Prevention activities are focused largely on education of high risk groups such as staff of pet shops and poultry processing plants, as well as bird owners and/or breeders, trappers, veterinarians, zoo workers and taxidermists.

-Pet shops and bird suppliers should contact their jurisdictional animal health agency for advice on quarantining new birds, management of infected birds, general hygiene and housing requirements for pet birds (see also Appendix 2: Avian chlamydiosis fact sheet for bird carers and suppliers).
+Pet shops and bird suppliers should contact [the NSW Department of Primary Industries (DPI)] for advice on quarantining new birds, management of infected birds, general hygiene and housing requirements for pet birds (see also Appendix 2: Avian chlamydiosis fact sheet for bird carers and suppliers).

 The psittacosis fact sheet provides advice to the public about reducing the risk of household exposure to infected pet birds (see Appendix 1: Psittacosis (Ornithosis) fact sheet).